-The NHS has released a steroid emergency card for adults, which is important if you are steroid dependent (i.e. adrenal insufficiency).
+The NHS has released a steroid emergency card for adults, which is important if you are steroid dependent (e.g. you have adrenal insufficiency).
 The card has an area for you to fill in your details, as well as information for medical professionals on how to treat an adrenal crisis.
 It is a useful addition to your emergency kit.